MicrosoftDocs/Hololens/hololens/app-deploy-overview.md

 Mobile Device Management (MDM) is applicable for:
 * MDM deployed + Company Portal
-* Line of Buisness (non-public) apps
+* Line of Business (non-public) apps
 * Manual installation of available applications through Company Portal
 * Admin push through MDM policy
 * Auto update through MDM

 ## Microsoft Store for Business

 The [Microsoft Store for Business](app-deploy-store-business.md) provides IT decision-makers and administrators in businesses to find, acquire, manage, and distribute free and paid apps.
-IT administrators can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and re-use licenses as needed.
+IT administrators can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and reuse licenses as needed.
 For more information, visit [Prerequisites for using the Microsoft Store for Business](https://docs.microsoft.com/microsoft-store/prerequisites-microsoft-store-for-business).

 The Microsoft Store for Business is applicable for:
 * Public or Line of Business apps